 List of French Verbs Followed by the Preposition DE + NOUN

-French verbs followed by DE + NOUN
+French Verbs Followed by the Preposition DE + NOUN

-These verbs must be followed by DE when they are used before a NOUN whether it be a thing or a person.
 There are other verbs that need DE, but here are some of the most common ones.
 It will not be helpful to translate from English to French because many times we don’t need a preposition in English.
-Unfortunately, you will have to memorize this list.
-It is important to learn verbs followed by nouns to help you remember when to use the pronouns Y and EN as well as the relative pronouns DONT and DUQUEL.

 avoir besoin de quelque chose / quelqu’un